mykweenn/mykweenn/README.md

 Game Developer i guess
 ----------------------------------------

 I have been learning programming for about 5 years now.
-I started with HTML, CSS, and JS from Ivan Petrechenko's course, and then in university, I studied Python and C#.
+I started with HTML, CSS, and JS in university, I studied Python and C#.
 My friend invited me to my first job in IT.
 I always wanted to develop games, and now I am creating my own simple games on Godot Engine.

 ![image](https://github.com/mykweenn/mykweenn/assets/98867083/6f1d108b-d420-4887-8bac-42efc7ddcde9)